Navigating the 2025 U.S. Tariff Changes: A Playbook for Ecommerce Brand Operators

 What this means:

-• Products previously duty-free are now 25%–35% more expensive.
+• Products previously duty-free are now significantly more expensive.

-• Higher customs compliance costs for every shipment from Canada, Mexico, or China.
+• Higher customs compliance costs per shipment.

 2. Supply Chain Uncertainty Requires Adaptive Strategy